TheoLeCalvar/Planify/back-end/Data/README.md

 This service communicates with the Solver service and a MongoDB database.

-MongoDB is used to store the planning preferences with their solution (calendar).
+MongoDB is used to store the planning preferences.